Five Truths: Stanislavski

 Verbatim theatre is a type of theatre-making where the text is generated from interviews with 'real life' people.

 Director Nicholas Hytner, writer Nicholas Wright and members of the Travelling Light Company Antony Sher, Damien Molony and Lauren O'Neil talk about the production.

-Finn Caldwell (Director) and Toby Olié (Director and puppet designer) discuss their journey from initial idea to staging The Elephantom in The Shed.
+Finn Caldwell (Director) and Toby Olié (Director and puppet designer) discuss their journey from the initial idea of The Elephantom, to its staging .